-2024 2023 Amounts due to related parties: Long-term debt Due to related parties \$ 5,782,746 40,086 \$ 5,782,746 33,821 Amounts due from related parties: Due from related parties 5,883
+2024 2023 Amounts due to related parties: Long-term debt Due to related parties \$ 5,782,747 41,569 \$ 5,782,746 41,417

-Amounts due to/from related parties are non-interest bearing with no fixed terms of repayment.
-Long-term debt bears interest at 3.49% per annum (see note 13).
+Amounts due to related parties consist of amounts owing to preferred and common shareholders of the Corporation, with the exception of long-term debt, are non-interest bearing with no fixed terms of repayment.
+Long-term debt is payable to the common shareholder of the Corporation and bears interest at 3.49% per annum (see note 12), subordinated to the Corporation's term loans.

 In 2009, the Corporation migrated its billing system to an SAP platform.
-The Corporation has a contractual commitment to pay \$6,396 per month for system administration and non-system related support to a related party.
+The Corporation has a contractual commitment to pay \$6,396 per month for system administration and non-system related support to a wholly owned subsidiary of FortisOntario Inc., the Class A preferred shareholder of the Corporation.